imliuyzh/fabflix/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 Alternatively, you can always use the link above to run the application.

 ### Running the Application
-The only supported environment is Ubuntu v20.04+, Tomcat v9.0+, MySQL v8.0+, and Java v11+.
+The only supported environment is Ubuntu v20.04+, Tomcat v9.0+, MySQL v8.0+, Java v11+, and IntelliJ IDEA.

 #### Setup MySQL and Tomcat